The April 2017 e-news has been released! Click the cover to find information on upcoming programming, fall courses, and student interviews.

 James Barnett Professor of Humanistic Anthropology Richard Sosis will be teaching a new course this fall entitled Anthropology of Jewish Cultures.
 The course is being developed by Professor Sosis and Assistant Professor and Director of the Research Program on Global Health and Human Rights Sarah Willen, recent awardees of the course development grant offered by the Center for Judaic Studies and Contemporary Jewish Life.
-Credits earned from the course may be applied towards the major or minor in Judaic Studies.
+Credits earned from the course may be applied toward the major or minor in Judaic studies.

 Anthropology of Jewish Cultures (ANTH 3098) will meet this fall from 2:00-5:00 pm on Wednesdays.

 Abraham Joshua Heschel once poetically remarked that the Bible is not human theology but rather “God’s anthropology.”
 God, so to speak, has not been alone in studying Jewish life.
 In Western culture, Judaism has been characterized by its minority, outsider, and marginal status.
 Not surprisingly, given anthropological interest in studying “the other,” anthropologists have produced an extensive literature aimed at understanding Judaism and Jewish experiences.
 The primary goals of this course will be to engage this literature by exploring the diversity of Jewish cultures and examining how influential anthropological theorists (e.g., Mary Douglas, Roy Rappaport, Alan Dundes, and Melvin Konner) have sought to explain the variation and commonalities of these cultures.